minhajsiddiqui/tm-assessment-test/README.md

 GRANT ALL PRIVILEGES ON teamDb.teamTask TO 'dbadmin'@'localhost' IDENTIFIED BY 'tmuseR$12345';

-GRANT ALL PRIVILEGES ON teamDb.assignmentResult TO 'dbadmin'@'localhost' IDENTIFIED BY 'tmuseR$12345';
+GRANT ALL PRIVILEGES ON teamDb.assignment_result TO 'dbadmin'@'localhost' IDENTIFIED BY 'tmuseR$12345';

+2. Run Spring boot app from folder "./tm-assignment-restapi" to insert Team Task data in assignment_result.

+Note:
+Right now only Post mapping works to justify the docs of java test assessment.

+3. Java Loader Daemon and Assignment Task service must be configured in order to run this application.
+    This configuration is required to make this application more flexible and ready to be used in any envionrment.
+    * Make sure to replace correct path according to your OS for those 3 files required to be watched once copied in that folder i-e: go to config.properties and change file_daemon_path=/home/{usr_name}/Documents/{tm-assessment-files} ==> to your path
+    * Make sure to replace correct path for log log4j.appender.file.File=/home/{user_name}/Documents/{tm-assessment-files}/log4j-application.log

+NOTE:
+ALWAYS use same file name as mentioned in "/Constants.java" class.

 ## Built With

 * [Maven](https://maven.apache.org/) - Dependency Management
 * [Springboot](https://spring.io/projects/spring-boot) - Used to create REST API

-## Authors
+## Author

-* **Minhaj Siddiqui** - *Initial work* - [Minhaj Siddiqui Website](http://www.minhajsiddiqui.com)
+* **Minhaj Siddiqui** - *JAVA Test* - [Minhaj Siddiqui Website](http://www.minhajsiddiqui.com)

-Note: Site may experience some issue on google chrome but by scrolling to bottom makes everything works fine